 For example, a tiger’s markings fall at the Golden Ratio which define the length and width of the lines on its face and stripes on its body.
 A dorsal fin of a dolphin, using the Golden Ratio, determines the width of its tail.
 All creatures, including YOU, are designed with this amazing principle of nature!

 The numbering sequence establishes a technique for finding minimum/maximum values within a range or area.
 Fibonacci incorporated values for triples of points whose distance forms the Golden Ratio.
-In the case of GOLDENWINGSHORSESHOES, the triple points are the two sides of the frog and the toe.
+In the case of GOLDEN WINGS HORSESHOES, the triple points are the two sides of the frog and the toe.
 Obviously, proper trimming will affect the Golden Ratio.
-The changeable number is the measurement for the toe, thus the angle for this horse.
+The changeable number is the measurement for the toe, based upon the heels being perfectly level across the hoof where the bars wrap around forming hoof wall at the "V" on each heel, thus the angle for this horse.
+Trimming is the critical factor for sound horses, and to determine the Golden Ratio for this horse, allowing hooves to land level while maintaining alignment with all structures from hof to spine.

 Feral and wild horses, such as the Mustang and Brumby, are not shod.
 They are barefoot and rarely (as far as we know) have disease and lameness associated with hoof issues.
 Upon examination of the barefoot hoof one finds shorter toes and thicker soles and hooves with higher angles.
 Nature’s design is ideal, exerting less leverage with each stride!